qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 * Leave the other options unchanged;

-The :guilabel:`Save vector layer as...` dialog now looks like this:
+The :guilabel:`Save Vector Layer as...` dialog now looks like this:

 .. image:: img/save_vector_dialog.png
    :align: center